Shocks and Struts: What You Need to Know

 The shock energy from a bump or a rock travels through the spring, and it’s the shock or strut’s job to dampen this reaction.
 Think about slamming a basketball down on the pavement.
 The ball has no dampening, and immediately rebounds, with equal force of when you slammed it down.
 Now, take that same basketball and slam it down into a swimming pool.
 The ball doesn’t bounce because the water in the pool is acting as the damper.
 You are allowed to slam the ball down (the spring compressing), but the rebound of the ball has been dampened.
 All of these suspension components – the springs, control arms, ball joints, shocks and struts all work in tandem, and often times people refer to shocks and struts as simply “shocks”.
-That said, they are designed somewhat differently, as shocks only dampen the reaction, whereas struts also function as structural parts of the suspension system.
+That said, they are designed somewhat differently.

 What are Shocks?

 Shock absorbers, as stated before, act as a spring damper.
 Their sole purpose is to travel with the spring, or nearby, and dampen its rebound so the car doesn’t bounce, and stays stable, straight, and glued to the road.
 They themselves do not support any of the weight of the vehicle as the spring does.
 Shocks help you absorb and disseminate the energy caused by driving over road irregularities.